Illia-Skladnik/User-Operations-Server/README.md

 # User Operations Server
 Hi!
+Here are some features of the server:

+- This server is written in TS.
+- It is connected to MongoDB.
-This task is written in TS.
-JS files have been compiled automatically.
-It handles all possible errors.
+- It handles all possible errors.
+- It stores user passwords as a hash.
+- It creates a user token during each interaction with the DB.
+- It contains test method getAll to check all data.
+- It contains CORS.

 To run code please, use next commands:
 - npm i
 - cd src
-- node app.js
+- npx ts-node app.ts

 Note that the user’s token is updated at each request!
 Try commands in Postman using Examples from description below:

 ## All of the server methods are described here:

 ### Register User to database:
-The method adds new user with User type to DB.
-Keeps the password hash created in bcrypt.
+The method adds new User to DB.
+Keeps the password hash created in bcrypt and creates new token for created user.

 ```
 • Validates: bossId, name, email (correct format and presence in DB), password.